Joeyonng/Joeyonng-notes/Knowledge/Learning Theory/5_Uniform_Convergence.md

-# Agnostic Learning
+# Uniform Convergence

-Agnostic learning is the PAC learning in the unrealizable setting.
-That is, the perfect concept cannot be realized because either one of the following events happens

-- the concept that the algorithm $A$ learns is not in the hypothesis class that $A$ considers,

-- any instance can have contradictory labels, amd therefore there doesn't exist a concept that can perfectly label all instances in the input space.
+**Uniform convergence** means convergence with respect to the difference between the empirical error and the true error, which is uniform with respect to all hypotheses in the class.
+That is, uniform convergence bound the difference between true and empirical error across all hypotheses in the class simultaneously.

 ## Uniform convergence property